Efficient Approximation Algorithms for Multi-Antennae Largest Weight Data Retrieval: Introductions

-This paper develops a ratio $1-\frac{1}{e}-\epsilon$ approximation algorithm for $\delta$ALWDR with both the two conflicts for any fixed $\epsilon>0$.
+This paper develops a ratio $1-\frac{1}{e}-\epsilon$ approximation algorithm for $\delta$ALWDR with both of the two conflicts for any fixed $\epsilon>0$.
 To do this, we propose the $\delta$A$\gamma$-separated LWDR ($\delta$A$\gamma$LWDR) problem, a weaker version of $\delta$ALWDR which has a vacant time slot in every $\gamma$ time slots.
 A \textbf{vacant} \textbf{time slot} is a time slot in which no data item is broadcast.
-The reason of developing approximation algorithms for $\delta$A$\gamma$LWDR instead of $\delta$ALWDR is because any approximation for $\delta$A$\gamma$LWDR can be immediately adopted to solve $\delta$ALWDR with only a small loss in the approximation ratio, as the simple observation in the following (see appendix for a short proof for this proposition ): \begin{prop} If $\delta$A$\gamma$LWDR admits a ratio $\alpha$ approximation algorithm with runtime $t_{\delta A\gamma LWDR}$, then for any $\epsilon>0$, $\delta$ALWDR admits a ratio $(\alpha-\epsilon)$ approximation algorithm with runtime $O(\frac{1}{\epsilon})\cdot t_{\delta A\gamma LWDR}$. \end{prop} A \textbf{segment} of $\delta$A$\gamma$LWDR is the set of time slots between two neighbor vacant time slots.
+The reason of developing approximation algorithms for $\delta$A$\gamma$LWDR instead of $\delta$ALWDR is because any approximation algorithm for $\delta$A$\gamma$LWDR can be immediately adopted to solve $\delta$ALWDR with only a small loss in the approximation ratio, as the simple observation in the following (proof in appendix): \begin{prop} If $\delta$A$\gamma$LWDR admits a ratio $\alpha$ approximation algorithm with runtime $t_{\delta A\gamma LWDR}$, then for any $\epsilon>0$, $\delta$ALWDR admits a ratio $(\alpha-\epsilon)$ approximation algorithm with runtime $O(\frac{1}{\epsilon})\cdot t_{\delta A\gamma LWDR}$. \end{prop} A \textbf{segment} of $\delta$A$\gamma$LWDR is the set of time slots between two neighbor vacant time slots.
 Through this paper, we assume that the number of the segments is $N$.
 This paper also investigates $\delta$A$\gamma$LWDR under the \textbf{occurrence assumption} to better develop the approximation algorithm.
 The \textbf{occurrence assumption} is: Each item is broadcast at most once in each segment in $\delta$A$\gamma$LWDR.